State of Goshen: Unification with Stellaland

 Less than a year after declaring independence, on 6 August 1883, Goshen and the neighbouring Republic of Stellaland united to form the United States of Stellaland.

 While the British government was at first unconcerned about the declaration of independence of Goshen and Stellaland, and felt it could not prevent such proclamations of independence, Cecil Rhodes recognised the economic implications of an independent Boer republic blocking the transit of goods between the Cape Colony and British Central Africa and began to agitate the Cape Colony Government to forcibly take control of the area.

 As part of his plan to bring the United States of Stellaland under British rule, Rhodes and colleague Frank Thompson travelled to Stellaland in September 1884 to convince the locals of the advantages of Cape rule.
 While the Stellaland residents were receptive to Rhodes, Goshenites proved to be far more hostile; while Rhodes stayed at the Goshen border, Thompson visited Rooigrond to speak to the President Gey van Pittius, who was living in a tent.
 Gey van Pittius immediately arrested Thompson before eventually releasing him to tell Rhodes that Goshen remained independent and demanded British recognition of that independence.

 In response to Rhodes' actions, on 16 September 1884, Transvaal's President Paul Kruger proclaimed Transvaal's annexation of Goshen and Stellaland in "the interests of humanity" and on 3 October, Transvaal's Director of Education, the Rev Stephanus du Toit, arrived in Rooigrond, made a fiery speech, renamed the town "Heliopolis" and raised the Transvaal flag.

 As a result, the British told Kruger that annexation was unacceptable and December 1884, the 4,000-strong Bechuanaland Expeditionary Force, led by General Charles Warren, were sent from England to quell the Boers and force Goshen and Stellaland to capitulate.
-Warren met with no resistance and Goshen was subsequently incorporated into British Bechuanaland.
+Warren met no resistance and Goshen was subsequently incorporated into British Bechuanaland.

 On 3 October 1895 the colony was abolished and incorporated into the Cape Colony.